 1970s Red Ceramic Table Lamp

-Materials: Red glazed ceramics (earthenware) base with 5 rings.
-Bakelite socket.
-Cardboard and fabric lampshade with gold coloured rings.
+Materials: Red glazed ceramics (earthenware) round base with 5 rings.
+Cardboard and red fabric lampshade with gold coloured rings.
+Bakelite E27 socket.

 Total Height: 45 cm / 17.71”